-This paved road links U.S. Route 101 in Humboldt County and U.S. Route 395 just east of Susanville in Lassen County with a long, flowing series of twisties that are seemingly tailor made for motorcycles.
-SR 36 passes through a diverse range of topography and climate regions as it crosses northern California across six counties (Humboldt, Trinity, Shasta, Tehama, Plumas and Lassen).
-It may be a great route for adventure if you looking for it and it will be better if driven during the day.
+The road is 400km (248 miles) long, running west-east from U.S. Route 101 in Humboldt County to U.S. Route 395 just east of Susanville in Lassen County with a long, flowing series of twisties that are seemingly tailor made for motorcycles.
+The road crosses northern California across six counties (Humboldt, Trinity, Shasta, Tehama, Plumas and Lassen).
+Most of the 36 route is a two lane conventional highway with intermittent passing lanes, with exceptions in Red Bluff, Chester and Susanville.

+The road tops out at 1.757m (5,764ft) above the sea level, by Morgan Summit.
+It’s said to have 1811 curves in 140 miles.
+This west-east state highway in the U.S. state of California is one of the best motorcycle roads.
+The drive is pretty treacherous, so stay alert It may be a great route for adventure if you looking for it and it will be better if driven during the day.
 It’s known as a heaven of twists and turns which demands 100% focus.

-This east–west state highway in the U.S. state of California is one of the best motorcycle roads.
 Watch out for trucks with long trailers.
-The drive is pretty treacherous.
-Stay alert.
 Very good road surface, though it does get a little rough in spots farther west, and the center line briefly disappears for a few miles farther west.
-Lots of places with out guardrails, and long drops.
+Lots of places without guardrails, and long drops.
 Every road will seem very trivial after you ride this.
-Most of the 36 route is a twolane conventional highway with intermittent passing lanes, with exceptions in Red Bluff, Chester and Susanville.
-Not recommended at night or inclimat weather or just after a heavy rain.
+Not recommended at night or in bad weather or just after a heavy rain.
 There are sheer drop offs with no guard rails and blind curves.
-Make sure you have plenty of gas and let someone know your travel plans...very limited (if any) cell phone service.
+Make sure you have plenty of gas and let someone know your travel plans...Very limited (if any) cell phone service.

 How long does it take to drive California Route 36?

 Plan about 6 hours to complete the drive without any stop.
 The road passes through a diverse range of topography and climate regions.